2021 bracketology: March Madness predictions by Andy Katz

 - Indiana is projected to make the NCAA tournament for the first time since 2016.

-- Iowa could earn its best seed since 2006, when it was a three.
+- Iowa could earn its best seed since 2006, when it was a No. 3 seed.
 The Hawkeyes have received a No. 10, No. 7, No. 7 and No. 11 seed, respectively, in their last four tournament appearances.

 Duke and North Carolina combined to win three national championships last decade and the Tar Heels were the national runners-up in 2016, so the two Tobacco Road rivals combined to appear in 40 percent of the championship games from 2010 through 2019.

-In Katz's latest predicted bracket for 2021, North Carolina is a No. 9 seed and Duke is a No. 10 seed.
-That pick was made before Duke lost to Miami on Monday night so it's likely to be different in the next bracket.
+In Katz's latest predicted bracket for 2021, North Carolina is a No. 8 seed and Duke is not projected to make the field.

-Kentucky, which won the 2012 national championship and lost in the 2014 national championship, isn't in the tournament picture for Katz after starting 5-10.
+Kentucky, which won the 2012 national championship and lost in the 2014 national championship, isn't in the tournament picture for Katz after starting 5-12.
+Michigan State, which has made every NCAA tournament since 1998 and which is the last Big Ten team to win the national championship, is not in Katz's latest projected tournament field, as the Spartans are 9-7 (3-7 Big Ten).

 A breakdown of the bubble